arafatm/arafatm.github.io/quotes.md

 > Nirvana Fallacy: When people reject a thing because it compares unfavorably to an ideal that in reality is unattainable.
 E.g. condemning capitalism due to the superiority of imagined socialism, condemning ruthlessness in war due to imagining humane (but unrealistic) ways to win. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Emotive Conjugation: Synonyms can yield positive or negative impressions without changing the basic meaning of a word.
-Example: someone who is obstinate (neutral term) can be “headstrong” (positive) or “pig-headed” (negative).
+Example: someone who is obstinate (neutral term) can be "headstrong" (positive) or "pig-headed" (negative).
 This is the basis for much bias in journalism. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Anentiodromia: An excess of something can give rise to its opposite.
 E.g. A society that is too liberal will be tolerant of tyrants, who will eventually make it illiberal.
 I explain more here: -- https://threadreaderapp.com/thread/1225561131122597896.html